Ingleton waterfalls

 First you walk along the river Twiss with 3 major waterfalls: Pecca falls, Hollybush Spout and Thornton force.
 After Thornton force you cross to the river Doe where you will find: Beezley falls, Triple Spout, Rival falls, Baxenghyll Gorge and Snow falls.

-The most impressive waterfall is Thornton force where the river Twiss thunders down from a cliff of limestone over 14 meters.The trail is 8 kilometers long and will take about 2-2,5 hours.
+The most impressive waterfall is Thornton force where the river Twiss thunders down from a cliff of limestone over 14 meters.The trail is 8 kilometers long and will take about 2,5-4 hours.
+The walk is easy and the path is well signed.
+After heavy rainfall part of the path after Beezly falls can flow, but there is an alternative path (well signed).

 There several other nice waterfalls in the Yorkshire Dales.
 One of the better waterfalls is Hardraw Force near Hawes.
 For more information you can search on my “waterfalls of the UK map” or click here for waterfalls in the Yorkshire Dales.